viebboy/PyGOP/docs/common.rst

 * **lr_finetune**: List of learning rates values in a schedule, default [0.0005,]
 * **epoch_finetune**: List of number of epochs for each learning rate value in **lr_train**, default [2,]
 * **cluster**: Bool indicates if using SLURM cluster to compute.
 See :ref:`cluster-computation` for details using computation on a cluster.
+* **class_weight**: Dict containing the weights given to each class in the loss function, default None.
+This allows weighing loss values from different classes
 Refer :ref:`customization` when custom loss, custom metrics or operators